Pillar (band): Confessions and unofficial hiatus (2009–2012)

-Reunion, One Love Revolution and recent activity (2012–present)
+Reunion, One Love Revolution, and recent activity (2012–present)

-On February 2, 2012 it was revealed Rob Beckley was going to release his first solo record through idefi Music on March 14, 2012.
+On February 2, 2012, it was revealed Rob Beckley was going to release his first solo record through idefi Music on March 14, 2012.
 The first single off the record, "Value of My Heart", was released on September 1, 2012.
 It is now downloadable for free on the renewed Pillar website.
 Beckley's solo album remains unreleased ever since.

 On October 27, 2012, Pillar announced that all four members from 2001–2008 (Rob Beckley, Noah Henson, Michael Kalel Wittig and Lester Estelle) would be reuniting with plans of releasing a new album.

 On December 15, 2012, Pillar released their version of the traditional Christmas carol "God Rest Ye Merry Gentlemen" as a free downloadable single on NoiseTrade.

-A new song titled "Lion Leads the Way" was released in April of 2014.
+A new song titled "Lion Leads the Way" was released in April 2014.
 The heavy rock song was written as the soundtrack for the movie Day of War.

 One Love Revolution was crowdfunded via Kickstarter and released independently on August 18, 2015.
 No touring activity happened and no official music videos were released to promote the album.

 On December 24, 2019, the band released a Christmas single "Do You Hear What I Hear" as a free download.
 Until 2023, there were no updates on the band's activity since.
 Frontman Rob Beckley became a pastor; Noah Henson went on to perform as a live guitarist/backing vocalist for Brantley Gilbert; bassist Michael Wittig pursued a bodybuilder/fitness trainer career; Lester Estelle performs as a live drummer for Kelly Clarkson.

-In November 2023, Pillar announced a three-date reunion tour which is scheduled to take place in June and July, 2024, as well as releasing One Love Revolution on CD and, for the first time for the band, on a vinyl release.
+In November 2023, Pillar announced a three-date reunion tour which is scheduled to take place in June and July 2024, as well as releasing One Love Revolution on CD and, for the first time for the band, on a vinyl release.